lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 The data section allows the programmer to easily define initial values for the computer's RAM.
 The data section does not effect ROM.
 There are 13 data commands split into two groups
-(8 Value commands & 2 Block commands):
+(8 Value commands & 1 Block command):

 Value commands:
 - word